 Music surrounds Hamburg visitors from the first moment they step out of the Hauptbahnhof, the city’s main train station.
 Buskers serenade passers-by with the latest German pop songs and American rock classics.
 In the nearby Reeperbahn district, live hip-hop, electronic dance music (EDM), and rock ’n’ roll echo down its neon-lit streets, while just over a mile away, the city’s three professional orchestras thrill audiences in Hamburg’s latest, and arguably greatest, new music venue, the Elbphilharmonie.

-But the Elbphilharmonie, which opened this year, is just the latest in Hamburg’s list of musical bonafides (and its shows are often sold out).
+But the Elbphilharmonie, which opened in 2017, is just the latest in Hamburg’s list of musical bonafides (and its shows are often sold out).
 The city’s musical history stretches back to the 17th century, when wealthy shipping barons offered patronage to young composers and the city’s first opera house was established.
 Over the years, music has remained entrenched in Hamburg’s social scene, even as the soundtrack has continued to evolve with every new type of popular music.
 Bottom line: If you don’t catch a show here, you’re seriously missing out.
 Here are a few spots where you can find whatever kind of music strikes a chord with you.